What we do

 MSc Biotechnology shares the technological approach with different courses in mathematics, process engineering and control technology.
 The difference is that Biotechnology is mainly focused on technology in relation to cells and molecules and not on production systems like the master's programme of Biosystems Engineering is.

-MSc Plant Sciences and Animal Sciences are also related masters, however the focus on the above master's programmes are more into the biological processes within plants or animals, whereas the master's programme of Biosystems Engineering focus more on the technology.
+MSc Plant Sciences and Animal Sciences are also related master's programmes, however the focus on the above master's programmes are more into the biological processes within plants or animals, whereas the master's programme of Biosystems Engineering focus more on the technology.

 Back to Biosystems Engineering